The Gas Identification Gap

 In contrast to solids and liquids, though, there has been a real gap in the ability of instruments to identify unknown gases for Hazmat response.
 By their very nature, gases exist at lower concentrations, making identification more difficult.
 Unfortunately, gases pose the greatest danger in emergency response.
 They can be toxic at low concentrations, and they are uncontained.
 To describe the danger in common terms, “They can come out and get you”.

-The new ThreatID-GLS from Redwave Technology addresses this gap by providing identification of solids, liquids and gases using FTIR spectroscopy.
-Adding sensitive gas measurement to the well-known FTIR technology now allows responders to identify gases which pose the greatest danger to both the responders and the community with an already familiar technique.
+The new ThreatID-GLS from Redwave Technology addresses this gap by providing identification of solids, liquids, and gases using FTIR spectroscopy.
+Adding sensitive gas measurement to the well-known FTIR technology now allows responders to identify gases that pose the greatest danger to both the responders and the community with an already familiar technique.

 Detection vs Identification

-Chemical specific electrochemical sensors and flame ionization spectrometers are more specific that CGI or PID detectors, but their identification abilities are still limited.
-Electrochemical sensors are targeted at specific compounds, such as hydrogen sulfide or carbon monoxide; however, they have cross reactivity to other compounds as well.
+Chemical-specific electrochemical sensors and flame ionization spectrometers are more specific than CGI or PID detectors, but their identification abilities are still limited.
+Electrochemical sensors are targeted at specific compounds, such as hydrogen sulfide or carbon monoxide; however, they have cross-reactivity to other compounds as well.
 A positive reading is indicative of the gas present, but not a real identification.
-Flame spectroscopy detectors (FSD) are more specific than PID’s.
-Commonly used handheld models respond to compounds containing arsenic, nitrogen, sulfur and phosphorus.
+Flame spectroscopy detectors (FSD) are more specific than PIDs.
+Commonly used handheld models respond to compounds containing arsenic, nitrogen, sulfur, and phosphorus.
 Similar to the electrochemical sensors, this allows classification but not identification.

 For general use, though, they present some issues.
 First, the number of materials identifiable by these systems is quite low.
-IMS are very sensitive, but they’re targeted at CWA and a few select toxic industrial chemicals (TIC’s); they provide identification or classification of approximately 50 compounds.
-HPMS is more versatile, covering CWA, TICs and many narcotics.
-Each of these can be detected with great sensitivity, but the number of compounds identified is on the order of several hundreds.
+IMS is very sensitive, but it’s targeted at CWA and a few select toxic industrial chemicals (TICs); they provide identification or classification of approximately 50 compounds.
+HPMS is more versatile, covering CWA, TICs, and many narcotics.
+Each of these can be detected with great sensitivity, but the number of compounds identified is on the order of several hundred.
 By comparison, the ThreatID-GLS has 5,600 compounds in the library covering a wide range of TICs and volatile organic compounds (VOCs).
 This allows simple identification of many substances found on typical hazardous materials calls.

 Sensitivity vs Usability

 An instrument with high sensitivity can accurately identify even a small amount of material.
 Obviously, high sensitivity is advantageous when dealing with hazardous materials.
 Making an identification at a low concentration helps to keep both responders and the public safe.
-Sensitivity can have a downside as well, because the system can be easily contaminated with too much sample.
+Sensitivity can have a downside as well because the system can be easily contaminated with too many samples.
 The ThreatID-GLS can identify most compounds at concentrations in the part per million (ppm) range.
 Additionally, with partial filling of the gas cell, it can identify compounds over 3 orders of magnitude.
 As an example, ammonia can be accurately identified at concentrations ranging from 25 ppm to over 0.5%.
 This gives the ability to identify and address both small and large problems.
-The pre-view screen alerts the user when sufficient sample is in the cell for an identification.
-If excess sample is added to the cell, it can typically be pumped clean in a matter of minutes; there is no need to conduct an extensive cleaning, or “bake-out”, procedure.
+The preview screen alerts the user when a sufficient sample is in the cell for identification.
+If an excess sample is added to the cell, it can typically be pumped clean in a matter of minutes; there is no need to conduct an extensive cleaning, or “bake-out”, procedure.

 Many hazardous gases which have low molecular weights are identifiable by the ThreatID-GLS, but not by commercially available mass spectrometers.
-Examples include ammonia (17 amu), diborane (27 amu), formaldehyde (30 amu), hydrogen cyanide (27 amu), carbon monoxide (28 amu) and phosphine (36 amu).
+Examples include ammonia (17 AMU), diborane (27 AMU), formaldehyde (30 AMU), hydrogen cyanide (27 AMU), and carbon monoxide (28 AMU), and phosphine (36 AMU).
 All of these gases are listed by the Occupational Safety and Health Administration (OSHA), as hazardous industrial gases and are identifiable by the ThreatID-GLS.

 Simple Use, Important Results

-The ThreatID-GLS allows for easy identification of many chemicals, whether they are solids, liquids or gases.
-By extending well accepted infrared spectroscopy identification to gases, the ThreatID-GLS allows responders to increase safety and improve response to chemical gases and vapors which represent one of the larger dangers which they deal with.
-Overall, the system can identify over 5,600 gases, and over 23,000 solids and liquids, providing the broadest range of chemical identification available.
+The ThreatID-GLS allows for easy chemical identification, whether they are solids, liquids, or gases.
+By extending well accepted infrared spectroscopy identification to gases, the ThreatID-GLS allows responders to increase safety and improve response to chemical gases and vapors which represent one of the larger dangers that they deal with.
+Overall, the system can identify over 5,500 gases, and over 22,000 solids and liquids, providing the broadest range of chemical identification available.

 Sign up for the latest information of FTIR content from RedWave Technology and to learn more about upcoming product releases.